-(s) New or amended Accounting Standards and Interpretations adopted
+(s) New or amended Accounting Standards and Interpretations adopted.

-The entity has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
-Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
-The following Accounting Standards and Interpretations are most relevant to the consolidated entity:
+The company has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
+Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early Adopted.